null

 • weBoost Office 200: Up to 30,000 ft²

-With its higher maximum uplink gain, increased downlink power output, and XDR overload protection, the weBoost Office 200 has a considerable coverage advantage over the weBoost Office 100.
+With its higher maximum uplink gain, increased downlink power output, XDR overload protection, and lower-loss coax cables, the weBoost Office 200 has a considerable coverage advantage over the weBoost Office 100 and Office 300 Installed.
 Because of this, the Office 200 is our recommended solution for midsized offices up to 30,000 square feet.
 We also recommend it for smaller offices that have strong outside cell signal.

-For offices up to 15,000 square feet with moderate outside cell signal, the weBoost Office 100 is an excellent option with strong performance for a limited number of users.
+For offices up to 15,000 square feet with strong outside cell signal, the weBoost Office 100 is an excellent option with strong performance for a limited number of users.

 Need help choosing the best weBoost or commercial cellular amplifier solution?